Adel, Leeds: Adel today

 Close to Adel Church is York Gate, an old farmhouse with a landscaped garden and a pavement maze in the driveway.
-The gardens, owned by Perennial, the Gardeners' Royal Benevolent Society, are open to the public on regular occasions.
+The gardens, which were created by garden designer Sybil Spencer and her husband, were bequeathed to Perennial, the Gardeners' Royal Benevolent Society, on her death in 1994.
+The gardens are open to the public on regular occasions.

 Also close to the church is the Adel Memorial Hall and sports ground.
 The hall was opened on 14 November 1928 as a memorial to those killed in the First World War.
 The engraved 20 ton stone outside the hall was moved from Adel Moor in May 1922 and erected on the site of the then future hall.
 The hall is home to the Bowmen of Adel, who hosted the Scorton Arrow in 1962, 1967, 1970 and 1988, and also Adel Players, an amateur dramatics group founded in 1945 that puts on three productions a year.